 The long tail refers to usual sales volume curve for all items in a given category, say books.
-Top 2-3% bestsellers will form the biggest volumes of book sales, and then the sales start dipping for the rest of the books and the least selling books form a long tail if you plot the data as a graph.
+Top 2-3% bestsellers will form the biggest volumes of book sales.
+And then the sales start dipping for the rest of the books.
+The least selling books form a long tail if you plot the data as a graph.
 Most of the physical world stores, because of limitations of the space that they have, tend to store only the most popular titles.
-This tends not only to support the sale of popular titles but it actually also contributes to non-accessibility of non-popular titles.
-Eventually the phenomenon leads to the fact that popular titles sell more and the non-popular ones do not get a platform to sell and hence remain non-popular or at times Niche.
+This tends not only to support the sale of popular titles.
+But it actually also contributes to non-accessibility of non-popular titles.
+Eventually, the phenomenon leads to the fact that popular titles sell more.
+And the non-popular ones do not get a platform to sell.
+Hence remain non-popular or at times Niche.

-Next he talks about the internet based selling phenomenon which have provided a virtual infinite storage space for lot of items like books and music.
-And in the virtual stores all items have an equal shelf space with no prioritization.
-Next is the capability of searching and reaching the item that you need, which is again a limitation in the real world stores, where you have to go through aisles and aisles to locate things and there is a fair chance of you not locating what you want.
+Next, he talks about the internet based selling phenomenon.
+Which has provided a virtually infinite storage space for a lot of items like books and music?
+And in the virtual stores, all items have an equal shelf space with no prioritization.
+Next is the capability of searching and reaching the item that you need, which is again a limitation in the real world stores, where you have to go through aisles and aisles to locate things.
+And there is a fair chance of you not locating what you want.
 In the internet space the search capabilities, strengthened by user reviews make the reach and choice of niche products easier.

 He also claims that the production of niche products is on the rise as the cost of production has gone down for a lot of IP based items like books and music.
 Anyone can self-publish a book for a marginal cost.
-Anyone can create music and videos and distribute it through internet at also no cost.
+Anyone can create music and videos and distribute it through the internet at also no cost.
 Interestingly he says all the music online has sold at least few copies, there is hardly anything that has never been sold.